Counseling in Cleveland TN

 -

-We will work together to identify therapeutic goals and monitor progress toward them.
-This can be adjusted at any time and I welcome feedback about the process in order to help you meet your goals as quickly and thoroughly as possible.
-Depending on their goals, some of my clients have seen positive change quickly and finished after a few weeks, and others have stayed with me for years finding value in the process or returing when a new need arises.
-I have dual goals: (1) to work myself out of a job by training you to be your own counselor and connecting you to your natural support system and (2) to be a supportive resource for you over time.
-I look at counseling as a long-term relationship because that kind of support has been helpful for me to be alble to return to off and on through the years.
+Depending on their goals, some of my clients have seen positive change quickly and finished therapy after a few weeks.
+Others have stayed with me for years, finding value in the process, or returning when a new need arises.
+I have dual goals: (1) to work myself out of a job by training you to be your own counselor and connecting you to your natural support system; and (2) to be a supportive resource for you over time.
+I look at counseling as a long-term relationship because that kind of support has been helpful for me to be able to return to, off and on through the years.
 Therapy is individualized and moves at your pace.

 -

-I can bring my best you you by not working with insurance companies.
+I can bring my best to you by not working with insurance companies.
 I’ve found that the process of billing insurance can limit the time, focus, and depth we’re able to bring into your therapy.
 When we work privately, our sessions stay fully confidential — your information and diagnosis do not need to be shared with anyone or stored in an insurance record.
 You and I decide what care looks like, not an insurance company.

 If you’d like to use your benefits, I can provide a superbill for you to submit directly to your insurance company for possible out-of-network reimbursement.
 Every plan is different, so it’s a good idea to call your insurance provider to ask what they cover for out-of-network mental health services.